PapiLer/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.